 All sharks were fished for, caught, studied and released for research purposes under Florida permits held by Florida International University scientists.

-Scientists from Florida International University’s College of Arts, Sciences and Environment were joined onboard R/V ANGARI by students and teachers from the Jupiter Environmental Research and Field Studies Academy (JERFSA), a four-year magnet school program at Jupiter Community High School, to participate in our Coastal Ocean Explorers: Sharks program.
+Scientists from Florida International University’s College of Arts, Sciences and Education were joined onboard R/V ANGARI by students and teachers from the Jupiter Environmental Research and Field Studies Academy (JERFSA), a four-year magnet school program at Jupiter Community High School, to participate in our Coastal Ocean Explorers: Sharks program.
 The students and teachers worked side-by-side with scientists to practice methods used by researchers to study sharks, including baited remote underwater video systems (BRUVS) and handline and drumline fishing in the Lake Worth Lagoon.
 Academy participants were given the full experience of being field scientists for the day, including dealing with changing weather and retrieving research gear in the pouring rain, which only added to the excitement of the day!

 The JERFSA students were an integral part of the entire research process, assisting in the set up, deployment and retrieval of the fishing gear and BRUVS.
 BRUVS are a non-invasive research method used by scientists around the world to study sharks, rays and other marine life living in a particular area.
 The BRUVS has a camera and bait box mounted to a hard frame that is placed on the seafloor.
 Using the footage collected, scientists are able to estimate marine life abundance, study behavior and assess diversity of species in the region.
 After recovering the BRUVS, the students and teachers were able to review the video footage in R/V ANGARI’s indoor lab.
 They worked in teams to practice their species identification skills and were ecstatic to discover they had captured video of a curious nurse shark investigating the bait cage.